serghiou/best-of-data-science/best-of-r.md

 **[janitor.](https://garthtarr.github.io/meatR/janitor.html)** Package.
 Tutorial.
 An easy way to identify duplicate by multiple columns (exact of fuzzy match).
 This is often surprisingly hard to do in base R.

+**[Databases using R.](https://db.rstudio.com/)** Tutorial.
+A fantastic guide on how to use R to analyse large datasets, using resources like Spark, SQL and others.
+It also illustrates how packages like `dplyr` can be combined with SQL to analyse large datasets.
+A must for big data management.

 ***